· 9 min read

 Why would any sane person switch?

-• I’m not a serial killer
+3. I’m not a serial killer

 I can type over 100 wpm comfortably on QWERTY, so the thought of switching layouts never occured to me, until that one fateful day.
-One of my friends commented that if anyone were to experiment with an alt layout, it would be me.
+One of my friends commented that if anyone were to experiment with an alternate layout, it would be me.
 And just like that, I fell into the rabbit hole.

 What I’ve tried